frederic-perez/AmE-dictionary/data/dictionary.md

 __coffee-table book__
 __coffers__ _n_ :seven: Financial resources; funds. _San Francisco city coffers._ _State’s coffers._ :es: arcas
 __coffice__ _n_ _informal_ A coffee shop used as if it is one’s office. _The coffee shop down this street is my coffice for 3 hours every day._
+__cog railway__
-__cog__ _n_ :seven: A wheel or bar with a series of projections on its edge, which transfers motion by engaging with projections on another wheel or bar. _The cogs and springs of a watch._ :es: diente de rueda
+__cog__ _n_ :eight: A wheel or bar with a series of projections on its edge, which transfers motion by engaging with projections on another wheel or bar. _The cogs and springs of a watch._ :es: diente de rueda
 __cogency__
 __cogent__ _adj_ :four: Appealing to the intellect or powers of reasoning; convincing. _Syn_ weighty _Having put forth an indisputably cogent argument, Sally won the debate._
 __cogitate__ _v_ To take careful thought or think carefully about; ponder. _Syn_ cerebrate _You must earnestly cogitate before making this decision, and not simply flip a coin._